laravel/docs/cashier-paddle.md

 <a name="defining-webhook-event-handlers"></a>
 ### Defining Webhook Event Handlers

-Cashier automatically handles subscription cancelation on failed charges and other common Paddle webhooks.
+Cashier automatically handles subscription cancellation on failed charges and other common Paddle webhooks.
 However, if you have additional webhook events you would like to handle, you may do so by listening to the following events that are dispatched by Cashier:

 - `Laravel\Paddle\Events\WebhookReceived`
 - `Laravel\Paddle\Events\WebhookHandled`